benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 <h2 id="set-social-media-goals">Set weekly social media goals</h2>

-Tracking social media use is an excellent way to not only be obsessed but also feel bad about it.
-That’s something we want to avoid.
-A healthier approach is to start the week with a particular intention for how you use social media.
-On Sunday night, grab a journal, and decide in advance how many hours you’d like to spend on social media maximum and what you’re hoping to get from it.
-“I will spend two hours on social media this week to hear the latest updates from my favorite artists, catch up with a few friends, and share a few updates of my own.”
+Start each week setting your intentions for social media.

+On Sunday night, grab a journal, and decide in advance how many hours you’d like to spend on social media and what you’re hoping to get from it.

+<blockquote>“I will spend two hours on social media this week to hear the latest updates from my favorite artists, catch up with a few friends, and share a few updates of my own.”</blockquote>

 At the end of the week, you can review your goal and compare it with your actual screen time.
 Then adjust your goal for the following week.

 But don’t beat yourself up.

 Habit tracking can be an obsession in and of itself and can cause more stress than good.
-The important part is to set goals to become more intentional in how you use social media.
-The goal you’ll set on Sunday will be in the back of your mind throughout the week.
-You may achieve your goal or not; it doesn’t matter.
-The increased awareness is what we’re truly seeking.
+The important part is to set goals.
+The goals you’ll set on Sunday will be in the back of your mind throughout the week.

+You may achieve your goal or not - it doesn’t matter.
+Just keep on setting them.

 <h2 id="configure-your-notifications">5.
 Customize your notifications</h2>